CatherineSchalbroeck/CatherineSchalbroeck/README.md

 > [!NOTE]
 > I have enrolled in a Bootcamp by ***HyperionDev*** and should make
 > my firsts steps in the world of Data science by the end of June 2024.
+> I don't have much to showcase for now but
 > **I will update my profile as I progress in my learning.**